 What do dogs or cats have to do with your baby’s risk of catching a cold?
 According to the latest research, they may help lower his or her risk of coughs and sniffles during the first year of life.

-Reporting in the journal Pediatrics, researchers say that babies who grow up in homes with a pet — namely a dog or a cat — are less likely to get sick than children who live pet-free.
+Pediatrics, researchers say that babies who grow up in homes with a pet — namely a dog or a cat — are less likely to get sick than children who live pet-free.
 The results bolster the notion that keeping infants’ environments overly sanitized isn’t good for their health.
-Previous research has linked the presence of pets with a lower risk of allergies among babies, while a recent study in mice found that exposure to household dust from homes with a dog prevented infection with a common respiratory virus that is thought to increase the risk of childhood asthma.
+Previous research has linked the presence of pets with a

 So, how do pets protect against these diseases?
 It’s not entirely clear, but researchers think that exposure to pet dander, as well as the microbes that pets carry into the home from outdoors, could prime babies’ still-developing immune systems and train them early to fend off assaults from common allergens and bugs, such as from animals or other bacteria and viruses.